8 Tips to set the best Key Performance Indicators

 How to set Key Performance Indicators

-Once you’ve determined your specific objectives and are clear about where you are heading, you can decide on how many Key Performance Indicators you want to set.
-It is suggested that you have no more than three KPIs for each goal so as to stay focused and not get pulled in too many directions.
-As a whole, aim to track no more than 9 Key Performance Indicators – 3 KPIs x 3 goals.
+Once you've determined your specific objectives and are clear about where you are heading, you can decide on how many Key Performance Indicators you want to set.
+You should have no more than three KPIs for each goal to stay focused and not get pulled in too many directions.

 Start with linking your goals to your Key Performance Indicators so that each performance measurement works as a way to reach a certain objective.
 If a KPI doesn't serve as a means to work your way to a particular goal, then you might want to remove that.